Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Background

 \subsection{Binary Quantum Graphs}

-A directed graph becomes a \textit{metric graph} when we assign to each bond $b$ a positive \textit{length} $L_b$.
-There are two methods that are commonly used to define a \textit{quantum graph} given a metric graph; details for both methods can be found in \cite{BK13} and \cite{GS06}.
-The first defines a self-adjoint differential operator acting on functions defined on a set of intervals associated with the bond lengths.
-The alternative method, which we adopt here, is to associate to each vertex a unitary \textit{vertex scattering matrix}, $\VS^{(v)}$, that assigns scattering amplitudes from incoming to outgoing bonds at each vertex on the graph.
+A graph becomes a \textit{metric graph} when we assign to each bond $b$ a positive \textit{length} $L_b$.
+There are two methods that are commonly used to define a \textit{quantum graph} given a metric graph; details of both can be found in \cite{BK13,GS06}.
+Firstly one can define a self-adjoint differential operator acting on functions defined on a set of intervals corresponding to the bond lengths.
+The alternative approach, which we adopt here, is to associate to each vertex a unitary \emph{vertex scattering matrix}, $\VS^{(v)}$, that assigns scattering amplitudes from incoming to outgoing bonds at each vertex on the graph.
 For a $q$-regular graph, a popular choice is the $q \times q$ Discrete Fourier Transform (DFT) matrix \cite{BHS19,BK13,T00,T01,T02}.
-Such a choice is democratic, in the sense that the probability of scattering from incoming bond $b$ to outgoing bond $c$, which is $|\VS^{(v)}_{c,b}|^2$, is equal for all pairs of bonds $b,c$ meeting at $v$.
+Such a choice is democratic, in the sense that the probability of scattering from incoming bond $b$ to outgoing bond $b'$, which is $|\VS^{(v)}_{b',b}|^2$, is equal for all pairs of bonds $b,b'$ meeting at $v$.
 For some dimensions, it is also possible to generate unitary scattering matrices with the democratic property from vertex conditions of a self-adjoint Laplace operator on a metric graph \cite{TC11}.
+A vertex scattering matrix which corresponds to Neumann-like (or standard) vertex conditions of a Laplace operator on a metric graph \cite{KS99}, is

+Such a scattering matrix distinguishes backscattering from other transitions.
 Other choices of $\VS^{(v)}$ include equi-transmitting matrices, which retain democratic scattering probabilities but prohibit backscattering \cite{HSW07,KOR14}.
-A vertex scattering matrix which encodes Neumann-like (or standard) vertex conditions for a Laplace operator on a metric graph \cite{KS99}, is

-Such a scattering matrix favors backscattering over other transitions.

 To quantize a binary graph we employ the $2\times 2$ DFT matrix,

 The probability of scattering from $b$ to $b'$ is then,

 Note that, we can index the scattering matrices by the incoming and outgoing bonds, $\VS_{b',b}^{(v)}$, or by the terminus and origin vertices of these bonds, $\VS_{t(b'),o(b)}^{(v)}$.